vkbo/novelWriter/docs/source/write_projects.rst

 The discovered files are scanned for meta information that gives clues as to where the file may previously have been located in the project.
-The project loading routines will try to put them back as close as possible to this location if it still exists.
+The project loading routines will try to put them back as close as possible to this location, if it still exists.
 Generally, it will be appended to the end of the folder where it previously was located.
 If that folder doesn't exist, it will try to add it to the correct root folder.
 If it cannot figure out which root folder is correct, the file will be added to the :guilabel:`Novel` root folder.
+Only if the :guilabel:`Novel` folder is missing, it will give up.

 If the title of the file can be recovered, the word "Recovered:" will be added as a prefix.
 If the title cannot be determined, the file will be named "Recovered File N" where N is a sequential